theshashankpal/AOS-ASSIGNMENT-2/README.txt

     Will loop until queue becomes empty and gives signal to the process which has to simulate the match.
     After all the schedules have been completed, it will terminate all the running processes.
     Will create the table from the result that is stored in the shared memory.
     Then, it will sort the table and print it.
-    (I've used named Shared Memory from POSIX interface.)
+(Used selection sort) (I've used named Shared Memory from POSIX interface.)

 - Manager.c will link itself to the shared memory